colemickens/fbrp/README.md

 fbrp
 ====

+NOTE: Six hours after starting, I'm abandoning this as Facebook doesn't allow anyone to use the "user_groups" scope.
+I'll be forking it and trying to rig something similar up via Twitter Lists instead.

+---

 This is FBRP: "FaceBook Reverse Proxy".

 This started out with the idea of making a generic reverse proxy protected by Facebook auth.